Curt Flood: Death and legacy

 On January 20, 1997, just two days after his 59th birthday, Flood died at UCLA Medical Center in Los Angeles, California, after developing pneumonia, and was interred in Inglewood Park Cemetery in Inglewood.

 Just before his death, Flood's legacy was acknowledged in Congress in 1997 via the Baseball Fans and Communities Protection Act of 1997.
 Numbered HR 21 (Flood's Cardinals uniform number) and introduced in the House of Representatives on the first day of the 105th Congress by Rep. John Conyers Jr. (D-Michigan), the legislation established federal antitrust law protection for major league baseball players to the same extent as provided for other professional athletes.

 Curt Flood is a nonparticipating but pivotal character in the book Our Gang by Philip Roth.

 Flood's struggle for free agency was featured in Ken Burns' documentary series Baseball in 1994.
 He was inducted into the Baseball Reliquary's Shrine of the Eternals in 1999.

+In 2015, the National Baseball Hall of Fame and Museum paid tribute to Flood, with Tony Clark, the Executive Director of the Major League Baseball Players Association, speaking about Flood’s contributions; however, Flood has not been inducted into the Hall of Fame.

 In 2020, 102 members of the U.S. Congress wrote a letter to the Baseball Hall of Fame, co-signed by Players' unions from the NFL, NHL, NBA, and MLS, asking the Hall of Fame to admit Flood.